Sweet Potato Fries with Spicy Mayo Sauce

 It's been almost three years since I lost my dear husband, who I still miss very much.
 But I've been trying to embrace this new chapter of my life, which still seems so foreign to me, and find peace and beauty in every day.
 Reading a good book in the warm sunshine under a bright blue sky is a favorite pastime.

-Right now I'm reading "Braiding Sweetgrass" by Robin Wall Kimmerer.
-A gift from my youngest son and daughter-in-law.
+Right now I'm reading "Braiding Sweetgrass" by Robin Wall Kimmerer, a gift from my youngest son and daughter-in-law.
 Braiding Sweetgrass is a beautiful book about the science of plants, and the history and stories of Native Americans and their reverence of the earth.
 I'm enjoying this book very much.

 Until next time, I hope you have a warm and sunny spring,